-A thermometer consists of a glass tube which is sealed at both ends.
-It is partly filled with either a mercury or alcohol based solution.
+A thermometer consists of a glass tube that is sealed at both ends.
+It is partly filled with either mercury or alcohol-based solution.
 At the surrounding temperature around the bulb heats up, this heat causes the liquid inside to expand and rise up inside the thermometer.
 The glass tube is typically mounted on a piece of board or it has numbers printed on the tube itself which indicate the actual temperature.
 In simple terms, the hotter the surroundings, the more the liquid will expand and rise.
 As it gets colder, the liquid shrinks.
 While it is too difficult for us to make a proper thermometer that will accurately read the current temperature, the point of this exercise is more to detect a significant change in temperature and that is the kind of thermometer we will be making.

 Equipment you will need:

-Using a Black marker, draw a line which will be your baseline point.
+Using a Black marker, draw a line that will be your baseline point.
 This baseline point allows you to see if there have been any changes.
 For this reason, a whiteboard marker is ideal as it means you will be able to change your baselines every time you go into a new area.
-While this won't tell you what the actual temperature, it will show you if there have been any significant increases or decreases in temperature.
+While this won't tell you the actual temperature, it will show you if there have been any significant increases or decreases in temperature.

-Don't forget to like the Facebook page for regular updates www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates